 In order to enable non-dimensional analysis, all lengths are normalized by and forces by .
 Accordingly, the deflection of the fiber is governed by the (non-dimensional) equation:

-where boundary conditions depend on contact conditions, as discussed in what follows.
-In addition, the horizontal displacement,, is found by
+where boundary conditions depend on contact conditions, as discussed below.
+In addition, the horizontal displacement,, is found by:

-Because of symmetry, only the left half of the fiber is considered between and .
+Symmetry allows only half of the fiber, between and , to be considered.

 2.4.3.1 Pre-buckling of a clamped-clamped fiber analysis

-The solution of the buckling problem for a clamped-clamped segment with no contact has been well established and is presented here for completeness.
-Three stages of the fiber behavior are considered, namely: before contact, during the fiber’s buckling, and due to the fiber-cylinder contact.
+The solution of the buckling problem for a clamped segment with no contact is well established and is presented here for completeness.
+Three stages of the fiber behavior are considered, namely: before contact, during buckling of the fiber, and during the fiber-cylinder contact stage.

-At the first stage, the fiber experiences a horizontal displacement, but remains horizontal:
+During the first stage, the fiber experiences a horizontal displacement, but does not flex and remains horizontal:

-During the second stage, the force reaches a critical buckling level, , so the buckling of the fiber instantaneously occurs, so the fiber “jumps” to the contact with a non-deformed cylinder at the point , where was defined earlier (see Fig. 20).
+During the second stage, the force reaches a critical buckling level, .
+The buckling of the fiber instantaneously occurs and the fiber “jumps” to just contact the non-deformed cylinder equivalent at the point , where was defined earlier (see Fig. 20).
 The horizontal displacement becomes:

-During the third stage a contact between the cylinder and the fiber occurs.
+During the third stage, displacement of the cylinder equivalent occurs due to contact with the fiber.
 A linear analysis of this process is presented in the next section.

 2.4.3.2 Point contact